Uncovering a Georgian chocolate kitchen

 “When I saw that phrase, I felt a rush of excitement mixed with a profound feeling of relief that we had found the missing piece of evidence,” she said.

-Secrets behind the oasis
+Secrets behind the floral displays

 Charlotte rushed back to Hampton Court to find out which door was the “8th door on ye right” mentioned in the inventory – and discovered it was a small room packed to the rafters with flower-arranging equipment.
 “The king’s chocolate kitchen was being used as a storage room for the palace’s annual Florimania show,” said Charlotte.
 “It was full of vases and oasis.
 At first sight, there was no evidence at all that it had ever been a kitchen.”